owngamer01/BSRU-TRAIN-TODO/README.md

-# todo
+# Todo List

 A new Flutter project.

+    - Login
+    - Register
+    - Todo
+        - Create
+        - Update
+        - Delete

 ## Getting Started

-This project for training student
+This project for training

 Thank.